 1. Lead With a Question

-"Has your boss every asked you to 'run a quick report' just as you're counting down the last seconds of the day?
-Of course you say 'yes' — it's your boss, after all — but you know that 'a quick report' is never actually quick.
+"Has your boss ever asked you to 'run a quick report' just as you're counting down the last seconds of the day?
+Of course, you say 'yes' — it's your boss, after all — but you know that 'a quick report' is never actually quick.
 The founders of my company, XYZ, were constantly dealing with this problem as marketing executives.
 So, they built a tool that puts all your data in a single place and creates custom, unique reports within 30 seconds.
 Usually less."

 Why it works: